Management Response

 Responsible Deadline Status Comments

-1. Establishment of key indicators for all Sub-Working Groups (SWGs) through the GiHA WG, building on the work initiated by the Gender Hub in the past GiHA WG Coordinator 2024/12 Not Initiated This effort will be supported with a consultant on Knowledge & Information Management and shared with GiHA WG.
+1. Establishment of key indicators for all Sub-Working Groups (SWGs) through the GiHA WG, building on the work initiated by the Gender Hub in the past GiHA WG Coordinator 2024/12 Completed Draft indicators for tracking progress across all sectors and sub-sectors established in 2024, as included in the Gender Tipsheets developed under the auspices of the GiHA WG, with UN Women support.
+As the JRP 2025-2026 indicators are developed, the indicators will be revised further in Q2 2025.

 Recommendation: Ensure that lessons and good practices learned during the humanitarian response in Cox’s Bazar feed into the organization-wide crisis response strategy, policy, tools, and procedures.